Azure/Spark-Operationalization-On-Azure/README.md

 # Azure Machine Learning vNext

-The new version of Azure Machine Learning is powered by Spark, and will leverage many of high-scale Azure Services including HDInsight, Azure Container Service (ACS) and Azure Container Registry (ACR).
+The new version of Azure Machine Learning (ML) is powered by Spark, and leverages many of the high-scale Azure Services including HDInsight, Azure Container Service (ACS), and Azure Container Registry (ACR).

 ## Private Preview
-For Privew Preview of Azure ML, we are using the Data Science VM (DS VM) as the environment to get started using the Azure ML vNext.
-Using the Azure ML Command Line Interface (CLI), you can deploy Spark ML models and pipelines you create in the Jupyter Notebook written in PySpark.
+The private preview of Azure ML vNext, uses the Data Science VM (DS VM) as the getting started environment.
+Using the Azure ML Command Line Interface (CLI), you can deploy Spark ML models and pipelines that you create in a Jupyter Notebook written in PySpark.

-These models can be deployed, using Docker Container, as Real-time or Batch web services to run locally on the DS VM or remotely on the ACS cluster for real-time or on the HDI cluster for batch scnarios.
+Using Docker Container, you can deploy these models as Real-time or Batch web services.
+The web services can run locally on the DS VM or remotely on the ACS cluster for real-time or on the HDI cluster for batch scnarios.

 The DS VM deployment is meant for development and testing.
 ACS and HDI (i.e. remote) deployments are meant for high-scale, production scenarios.